Book Dedications

 2021-2022

-Anthony Felder
+Anthony E. Felder

 Few stories continue to capture my imagination and interest like this.
 Whenever I think I’m quite ready for another adventure, this is the one for me.